 Surface morphology of all three CdTe films was examined by AFM.
-All three samples had almost the same morphology.
-It is seen in Fig. 3a that the as deposited film contains high density and very well oriented cubic polycrystalline grains with an average grain size of $8-10 \mu m$.
-After exposure to the CdCl2 heat treatment (Fig. 3b), the film structure remained essentially unchanged.
+It is seen in Fig. 3(a) that the as deposited film contains high density and very well oriented cubic polycrystalline grains with the average grain size of $8-10 \,\mu\text{m}$.
+After exposure to the CdCl2 heat treatment (Fig. 3(b)), the film structure remained essentially unchanged.
 This result indicates low stress in the structure of our samples.

-Figure 4a shows the Raman spectrum of an untreated stoichiometric CdTe sample.
-The broad band (peak 1) has the contributions of the longitudinal optic (LO) mode of CdTe at 165 cm^{-1} (Ref.
-27) and the strong E{TO} Te mode at 145 cm-1.28 It is known that Raman scattering is a powerful technique to detect Te microclusters or monolayers on CdTe29 or on other semiconductors.30 In addition, due to the high Cd vapour pressure, CdTe samples may exhibit Te segregation that is readily detected through Raman spectroscopy experiments.31 In the same figure, peak 2 may be associated to a sum mode of the strongest Te modes $A_1 (120 \text{ cm}^{-1}) + E{TO} (145 \text{ cm}^{-1})$, while peak 3 corresponds to second harmony of the LO phonon.
-The Raman spectrum of the film treated with CdCl2 (Fig. 4b) presents some changes.
-The modes associated with pure Te have disappeared, and a new mode (peak 4) has arisen.
-These modifications in the spectrum indicate that the treatment has favoured the redistribution of the formerly segregated Te atoms and that the overall crystalline quality has improved since the spectrum now extends up to the third LO overtone (peak 4).
+Fig. 4(a) shows the Raman spectrum of an untreated stoichiometric CdTe sample.
+The broad band (peak 1) has the contributions of the longitudinal optic mode (LO) of CdTe at 165 cm^{-1} (Ref.
+27) and the strong E{TO} Te mode at 145 cm-1.28 It is known that Raman scattering is a powerful technique to detect Te microclusters or monolayers on CdTe (Ref.
+29) or on other semiconductors.30 In addition, due to the high Cd vapor pressure, CdTe samples may exhibit Te segregation that is readily detected through Raman spectroscopy experiments.31 In the same figure, peak 2 may be associated to a sum mode of the strongest Te modes $A_1(120 \text{ cm}^{-1}) + E{TO}$ (145 cm-1), while peak 3 corresponds to second harmonic of the LO phonon.
+The Raman spectrum of the film treated with $CdCl_2$, Fig. 4(b), presents some changes.
+The modes associated with pure Te have disappeared and a new mode (peak 4) has arisen.
+These modifications in the spectrum indicate that the treatment has favored the redistribution of the formerly segregated Te atoms and that the overall crystalline quality has improved since now the spectrum extends up to the third LO overtone (peak 4).
 The appearance of phonon overtones is a measure of crystalline quality.